 Flight search engines let you choose the country and currency you'd like to see when searching.
 It's worth checking the prices in the currency of your destination.

-This trick works especially well in Europe where many countries share a currency but online travel agencies and agents differ in price.
+This trick works especially well in Europe where many countries share a currency but online travel agencies differ in price.
 Keep in mind that their customer service might only be available in a language you don't speak, although most will also speak English, at least.

 7. You can almost fly for free with credit card rewards.